kshi4234/Statistical-Methods/Preliminaries/README.md

 # Classical-Statistical-Methods
-In this folder there will be written notes on basic limit theorems and how they are used for frequentist methods.
+In this folder there will be written notes on the math underpinning classical statistical methods, including basic limit theorems, bounds/inequalities, moment generating function, estimation, etc.